GeckoPackages/GeckoSilexConfigService/README.md

 This project follows [Semantic Versioning](http://semver.org/).

 <sub>Kindly note:
-We do not keep a backwards compatible promise on the tests and tooling (such as document generation) of the project itself nor the content and/or format of exception messages.</sub>
+We do not keep a backwards compatible promise on code annotated with `@internal`, the tests and tooling (such as document generation) of the project itself nor the content and/or format of exception/error messages.</sub>